IuriiSorokin/performance/README.md

 * embed the diagnostics into the application: dedicatedly measure the wall clock time spent in particular functions, or write the wall clock time and execution status into a log.
 * profile the resource utilization: CPU load, various IO including cache misses, memory allocation from the OS.

 Some basic considerations on how to avoid performance overhead:
 * Avoid data copying.
 * Use dynamic memory allocation only when appropriate, and only as much as necessary.
 Use `reserve` and similar functions.
 Consider re-using allocated memory (make local object a member).
 Consider using custom allocators.
 * Facilitate compiler optimiaztions: keep simple functions in headers, so they can be inlined; pass by value when appropriate (for RVO and copy ellision); don't abuse `const` (can prevent from moving);
 * Facilitate CPU caching: use small objects, consider alignment of the member variables, prefer lazy evaluation.
 * Avoid branches (`if` statements, virtual functions, function pointers).
 * Consdier using `float` instead of `double`.
+Avoid conversions between integers and floats.

 In general, this is a very broad topic, and it very much depends on the application.